aurelia/vscode-extension/tests/features/capabilities/completions/completions.readme.md

 - Typing in the middle of an Interpolation, eg. `${foo| && bar}` will not reliably trigger suggestions
 - Custom Attributes not supported

+## Development

 ### Backlog
 - Value Converter arguments
 - Binding Behavior
 - Repeat for regions iterator (`repeat.for="foo of fooList"`, then in the view, you should also get completions for `foo`.
 Ideally, the type of foo should be correct, but we could be hard to do)
+  - Workaround: Define `foo` in your View Model, to get completions in other Aurelia regions.
 - Access `<let>` definitions in view (Ideally, the typeshould be correct, but that could be hard to do)
 - Access definitions from promise binding in view (Ideally, the typeshould be correct, but that could be hard to do).
 [Promise attribute docs](https://docs.aurelia.io/getting-to-know-aurelia/introduction/built-in-template-features/promise.bind)
 - Contextual variables (`$index` or `$odd`)